bracketdash/simple-directives/README.md

 `sd-for="item:reference"`

-"Item" should be the alias you would like to assign to each item in the collection.
+"Item" should be the alias to assign to each item.

--   The item will be added under the alias name to each Reference Scope inside the loop.
+-   The aliased item will be in the scope of each reference inside the loop.
--   The item will also have these helpful properties added:
+-   The item will also have these properties available:
     -   `$collection`
     -   `$index`
     -   `$key`

-> Use unique item names in nested loops lest existing aliases be overwritten.
+> Use unique item names in nested loops to avoid overwrites.

 Reference Scope: